ThreeMammals/Ocelot/docs/features/metadata.rst

 Extension Methods
 -----------------

-Ocelot provides some extension methods help you to retrieve your metadata values effortlessly.
+Ocelot provides one DowstreamRoute extension method to help you retrieve your metadata values effortlessly.
+With the exception of the types string, bool, bool?, string[] and numeric, all strings passed as parameters are treated as json strings and an attempt is made to convert them into objects of generic type T.
+If the value is null, then, if not explicitely specified, the default for the chosen target type is returned.

 .. list-table::
     :widths: 20 40 40